Dade Christian School: Segregation ruling

 In 1973, a lawsuit was brought against Dade Christian School by an African-American couple named in the court documents as Mr. and Mrs. Johnny Brown, Jr. At the time, Dade Christian was an all-white school.
 The Browns sought injunctive and monetary relief against the school for not allowing their two daughters to attend.
 The couple had been handed a card that said the policy of the school was "one of nonintegration" and had been asked to leave.
 The school claimed in their defense that it was against their religious belief to have a desegregated school because of their belief objecting to interracial marriages.
 The school lost, leaving Brown's attorney to comment that the last quasi-legal segregation had been eliminated.
 Surprisingly, the Browns still wanted their children to attend the school.
 When Dade Christian School appealed the ruling in Brown v.
 Dade Christian School, Inc. (581 F.2d 472) in 1977, the United States Court of Appeals for the Fifth Circuit ruled in favor of the plaintiff in what was considered an open question left by the Supreme Court at the time.
 The court failed to produce a majority opinion, though, deciding to limit themselves to the specifics of the case.
 They concluded that even if it was a part of the school's religious beliefs, it was a minor one and thus outweighed by anti-discrimination rules.
 This brought up questions regarding the free exercise of religion if courts can determine what a religion holds.

-Athletics
+Current

+The ministry of Dade Christian School serves a diverse population of predominantly Hispanic and African American families.

+Partial campus sale

+In 2022, Dade Christian School sold about half of its campus to a real estate developer, a sale it began exploring three years earlier.